 Bath Quaker Meeting is the local meeting of the Religious Society of Friends (commonly known as “Quakers”).
-We hold various weekly Meetings at the Bath Central United Reformed Church (using the Grove St side entrance).
+We hold various weekly Meetings either online or – when permitted – in variuos locations including our own burial garden and the Bath Central United Reformed Church (using the Grove St side entrance).

 Quakers have no liturgy or creed; Friends’ faith relates more to personal experience.
 Quakerism is rooted in Christianity, but free of the formalities and externalities.
 Some Friends find traditional Christian language full of meaning, others simply don’t.
 Quakers find that words can’t express the deeper realities of faith, and Quakers worship mostly in silence.

 There’s an introduction to British Quakers here, and a good brief independent description by the BBC here.
 There’s more about the history of Quakers specifically in Bath here.
 There are also meetings nearby in Bradford-on-Avon, Devizes, Frome, Trowbridge and Chippenham.

 This short film by Kevin Redpath profiles several Quakers across SW England